McGill-ECSE321-Winter2022/project-group-group-05/README.md

 To run the backend locally, make sure that port 8080 is available.
 Navigate to project root, then issue the command `./gradlew bootRun` to run the project as a Spring Boot application.
 The backend will be available at the URL `localhost:8080`.
 To stop the gradle daemon, issue the command `./gradle --stop`.

-Additionally, integration tests of the REST API can be run with the command `./gradlew integrationTest`
+Additionally, integration tests of the REST API can be run with the command `./gradlew integrationTest`.
+Note that the Heroku database is easily overwhelmed when multiple people are working on the project and may cause all tests to fail.

 ### Frontend
 _coming soon_